antimof/UxPlay/README.md

 https://github.com/DavidVentura/UxPlay for the fix and also for getting it into  gstreamer-1.20.

-4. uxplay now terminates correctly when the gstreamer display window is closed, as well as  when Ctrl-C is typed in the terminal window.
+4. The AirPlay server now terminates correctly when the gstreamer display window is closed, and is relaunched with the same settings to wait for a new connection.
+The program uxplay terminates when Ctrl-C is typed in the terminal window.

 5. In principle, multiple instances of uxplay can be run simultaneously using the **-m** (generate random MAC address) option to give each a